Yarin Levi

-Yarin Levi (ירין לוי; born 1 August 2005) is an Israeli professional footballer who plays as a midfielder for Israeli Premier League club Beitar Jerusalem, on loan from Maccabi Haifa, and the Israel national team.
+Yarin Levi (ירין לוי; born 1 August 2005) is an Israeli professional footballer who plays as a midfielder for Maccabi Haifa, and the Israel national team.

 Career

 Levi started to play football at Hapoel Be'er Sheva and when he was 14 years old signed for Maccabi Haifa.
 On 19 August 2023 made his senior debut in the 2–0 win against Maccabi Petah Tikva in Toto Cup competition.

 On 18 July 2024 signed for 3 years with option for more two years, and loaned to Beitar Jerusalem.